 SUBTITLE M. BUILDING PATHWAYS GRANT

+SUBTITLE M. CHIEF FINANCIAL OFFICER AUTHORITY

 Sec.
 1121.
 Short title.

-This subtitle may be cited as the “Building Pathways Grant Act of 2021”.
+This subtitle may be cited as the “Chief Financial Officer Authority to Budget New Agencies Act of 2021”.

 Sec.
 1122.
-Notwithstanding the Grant Administration Act of 2013, effective December 24, 2013 (D.C.
-Law 20-61; D.C.
-Official Code § 1-328.11 et seq.), in Fiscal Year 2022, the Department of General Services shall have grant-making authority to provide a $1,000,000 grant to Building Pathways – Charter School Incubator Initiative for the purpose of replacing the HVAC system at the Patricia R. Harris Educational Center school building.
+The Chief Financial Officer may, for the purpose of establishing a budget structure for new agencies within the financial system for Fiscal Year 2022:

+(a) Create new agencies in the financial system, as necessary, and reallocate funds in the Office of the Chief Financial Officer for the purpose of implementing the Child Wealth Building Act of 2021, as approved by the Committee on Business and Economic Development on July 12, 2021 (Committee print of Bill 24-236).

+(b)(1) Create the Department of Buildings and redesignate the Department of Consumer and Regulatory Affairs (“DCRA”) as the Department of Licensing and Consumer Protection in the financial system; and

+(2) Reallocate funds budgeted in DCRA and in the Non-Departmental Account as necessary to implement the Department of Buildings Establishment Act of 2020, effective April 5, 2021 (D.C.
+Law 23-269; 68 DCR 1490).

 SUBTITLE N. RESIDENTIAL REENTRY DEVELOPMENT PLAN

 Sec.
 1131.
 Short Title.

-This subtitle may be cited as the “Residential Reentry Development Plan Amendment Act of 2021”.
+This subtitle may be cited as the “Residential Reentry Development Plan Act of 2021”.

 Sec.
 1132.
-During Fiscal Year 2022 the Council will engage an analysis to develop and submit a plan on how to open at least eight small to mid-sized residential reentry centers across the District, including one in each ward.
+During Fiscal Year 2022, the Council will engage an analysis to develop and submit a plan on how to open at least 8 small to mid-sized residential reentry centers across the District, including one in each ward.

 SUBTITLE O. LGBTQ COMMUNITY BUSINESS EVALUATION AND SUPPORT